TheCSharpAcademy/CodeReviews.Console.MathGame/README.md

 ## Features

-- ➕ **Multiple Operations** — Choose from addition, subtraction, multiplication, or division
+- ➕ **Multiple Operations** — Choose between addition, subtraction, multiplication, or division
-- 🎯 **Score Tracking** — Earn a point for every correct answer
+- 🎯 **Score Tracking** — Earn points for every correct answer
-- 📜 **Game History** — Review scores from all previous rounds in the current session
+- 📜 **Game History** — Review solutions from all previous rounds in the current session
 - 🔢 **Integer-Safe Division** — Division questions are guaranteed to produce whole-number answers

 ---